 Looking for photos of Alberobello Italy?
 Scroll down to see 29 photos of this beautiful town in Puglia, South East Italy.
 I’ll provide some more information and travel tips at the bottom of the post, after the photos of Alberobello.

-I have visited Alberobello several times as a solo traveller.
+I have visited Alberobello as a solo traveller.
 Most of the photos in this post are from my most recent visit in March/April 2023.
 I have also travelled extensively throughout the Puglia region, so be sure to check out my Puglia posts if you are planning a trip to this region.

 Photos of Alberobello, Italy